 Hey, illustrators and aspiring illustrators!
 Be the first kid on your block to win an in-person portfolio critique from Caldecott-Medal winning children’s book illustrator David Diaz!
 How?

 Good so far?
-OK, next step is to e-mail the Texas Sweethearts, let them know that you’ve registered.
+OK, the next step is to e-mail the Texas Sweethearts, let them know that you’ve registered.
 You’ll be automatically entered into the contest to win the free portfolio reviews.
 Who are the Texas Sweethearts?
-A small group of dynamite published Austin area Y.A. , middle grade and children’s authors you’ll want to know about, anyway.
+A small group of dynamite published Austin area Y.A., middle grade, and children’s authors you’ll want to know about, anyway.
 See their blog here.

 You might win a portfolio review with author-illustrator Julian Hector, another presenter.